Santa Teresa High School: Athletics

 The Saints, as the athletics teams of Santa Teresa High School are known, compete in CIF Central Coast Section's Blossom Valley Athletic League.
 From 1974 through Winter 2011, the Saints have won a combined 55 CCS championships.
 Additionally, Santa Teresa was home to two California state champions: the 1985 Girls 800-meter (Kristen Dowell) and the 1990 boys 800-meter (Craig Magness) runs.
-Santa Teresa has historical rivalries with Oak Grove High School and Leland High School.
+Santa Teresa currently has a rivalry with Oak Grove High School and formerly with Leland High School.

 Soccer is a prominent sport for the school and the girls' team has been nationally ranked.
+The girls soccer team has won Central Coast Section (CCS) championships in 1987, 1991, 2001, 2002, and were co-champions with Woodside in 2013.
+The girls were also CCS championships finalists in 2003 and 2005.
+The boys team was CCS co-champions with Saint Francis in 1983.
 Between 1987 and 1991, former student-athlete Keri Sanchez lettered in five different sports for the Saints and appeared for the United States women's national soccer team as a senior.
 She was named the San Jose Mercury News soccer player of the year in 1991 and the High School Athlete of the Decade for the 1980s.
-Paul Bravo is also a former player for the Saints.
-Santa Teresa's ladies soccer team has won Central Coast Section (CCS) championships in 1987, 1991, 2000, 2001, and co-champions with Woodside in 2013.
-They also made appearances in the CCS finals 2002, 2003 and 2005.
+Paul Bravo is also a former player for the Saints who went on to feature for the United States men's national soccer team.

+Football is another flagship sport for the school.
+The team won its first CCS championship in 2022 over Branham.
+The team continued on as Division 6-AA NorCal champions over Palo Alto and ended as CIF 6-AA state finalists.
+In 1987, the Saints finished as CCS championship finalists.
+Several football alumni have played in the National Football League including Rich Campbell, Joe Nedney, and Craig Whelihan.

-The boys basketball team won the CCS title in 2011.
+The Saints boys basketball team won their first CCS title in 2011.
+They were CCS championship finalists in 1991 and 2013.

-Several football players made it to the NFL including Rich Campbell, Joe Nedney and Craig Whelihan.
-The most successful season for the team was 1987, when they lost to Live Oak High School in the CCS Championship final.
-In 2022, the football team won their first CCS title.
+The baseball team won their first CCS championship in 2023 after beating Palma.